-Depth of the effusion can be used to estimate the likely volume of fluid, provided the fluid is relatively evenly spread throughout the pericardium (global effusion) 4.
-Clearly this does not apply to localised effusions.
+The depth of the effusion can be used to estimate the likely volume of fluid, provided the fluid is relatively evenly spread throughout the pericardium (i.e. global effusion) 4.
+Clearly, this does not apply to loculated effusions.

 Treatment and prognosis

-If small, asymptomatic and clinically not-suspect then conservative management is usually favoured.
+If small, asymptomatic and clinically not-suspect then conservative management is usually favored.

 In cases where effusions are recurrent and symptomatic (e.g. malignancy) then pericardial fenestration can be performed.